terence/subs/README.md

 3. Keep as a lightweight utility

 If you want any of the next steps, tell me which and whether you'd like PHP-only or a framework (Slim/Laravel) scaffold.

+Dark mode
+- `index.php` now includes a top-right dark mode toggle.
+The toggle persists the user's choice to localStorage and respects the system `prefers-color-scheme` when no saved preference exists.